poteat/personal-web/content/post/programming/llm-injection.md

 tags: [programming, cybersecurity, ai]
 ---

-This interactive tool converts selected text directly into invisible variation selectors (U+E0100+).
+This interactive tool demonstrates a steganographic technique using Unicode variation selectors (`U+E0100`-`U+E017F`) to encode hidden text within visible strings.
+By mapping ASCII characters to these invisible codepoints, messages can be embedded undetected - a potential vector for prompt injection attacks where LLMs may process hidden instructions.

 <!--more-->